 Is it any good?

-Twenty-plus years after its original release, BEVERLY HILLS COP has not aged quite as well as one might have hoped.
-In its day, Eddie Murphy's rapid-fire, uncensored wisecracking was almost revelatory for a big screen comedy, but since then, it has lost some luster.
+Years after its original release, BEVERLY HILLS COP has not aged quite as well as one might have hoped.
+In its day, Eddie Murphy's rapid-fire, uncensored wisecracking was almost revelatory for a big-screen comedy, but since then, it has lost some luster.
 That's not to say that Murphy's Axel Foley isn't charming.
 It's still easy to side with Foley's mission to bring his friend's killer to justice.
 Yet this alone doesn't quite buoy the film as it did when it was completely fresh.

 The soundtrack is definitive cheesy 1980s pop, however, the film stands above many subsequent action comedies.
 The look of it is impeccable, creating a time capsule of Beverly Hills's excess.
 Also, the action is relatively pared down to short but meaningful bursts, making it less cartoonish than a Tango & Cash (1989) or a Bad Boys (1995).
 That's why even with the age spots, BEVERLY HILLS COP still stands out as a stellar example of its genre.
 However, it is absolutely not appropriate for kids.

-Families can talk about the following: Are Axel's illegal methods justified by the criminal behaviors of his suspects?
+Families can talk about Axel.
+Are his illegal methods justified by the criminal behaviors of his suspects?
 What about the situations where his lying and scheming has no material effect on his investigation (as when he lies to an hotel clerk to get a room)?
-How much of the humor of the film is based solely on vulgar language?
-Would the film be as funny without it?
-Is it realistic that most of the characters are charmed by Axel's behavior?
-How does the humorous tone of most of the movie work with the more serious moments of violent action?